run2fail/locker/README.rst

 - Create containers as clones or based on LXC templates
 - Create an fstab file to enable bind mounted directories from the host into the container(-s)
 - Optionally, bind-mounted folders may be moved from the container to the host after container creation, so that you do not mount empty folders within your container (needs more testing)
-- Add or remove port forwarding netfilter rules (prototypical, needs testing)
+- Add or remove port forwarding netfilter rules
 - Multi-colored output

 Usage